As a new parent, this blog post should help provide a lot of insights into parenting for first-time parents like you.

 How do I combine all these roles?

-I developed a schedule with Ashley that enabled me to perform all my duties for our family.
+I developed a schedule with Ash that enabled me to perform all my duties for our family.

 I had to spend quality time with our daughter and also allowed Ashley to rest alone without having to worry about our daughter. – Marcus